 The Chautauqua County Land Bank works with local government officials to identify and prioritize blighted land for the annual demolition program schedule.
 Properties targeted for demolition generally are vacant, abandoned or condemned and structurally unsound, posing health and safety issues for the community.

 In 2014, the Chautauqua County Land Bank was fortunate to receive $2 million in funding for the demolition program out of the mortgage settlement funds from the NYS Office of Attorney General.
-These funds will assist the our land bank and local municipalities in addressing the glut of demolitions needed to reduce blight in the county.
+These funds will assist the Land Bank and local municipalities in addressing the glut of demolitions needed to reduce blight in Chautauqua County.

-The main goal of the Chautauqua County Land Bank Demolition Program is to schedule unsalvageable properties for demolition to improve surrounding land values, remove community nuisances and stabilize the housing market.
+The main goal of the Chautauqua County Land Bank's Demolition Program is to schedule unsalvageable properties for demolition to improve surrounding land values, remove community nuisances and stabilize the housing market.

 Program Guidelines for Local Municipalities

 Local governments in Chautauqua County may access the Land Bank’s grant funding for demolition of unsafe and/or blighted abandoned structures in their community.
-Currently, funding exists thanks to the Community Revitalization Initiative of the New York State Office of Attorney General, through 2016.
 Interested communities are encouraged to contact the Land Bank for more information.
 Criteria for accessing the program funding include the following:

-- Clear Title to the Property – ownership must be in the control of the local municipality, the county, or the Land Bank
+- Clear Title to the Property – The property must be owned by either the local municipality, the county, or the Land Bank.

-- Commitment of the Chautauqua County Landfill Tipping Fee credits – this program was designed to assist local communities with the cost of demolition disposal.
-Land Bank program requirements include a commitment to use these credits to cover the cost of the debris disposal
+- Commitment of the Chautauqua County Landfill Tipping Fee credits – This program was designed to assist local communities with the cost of demolition disposal.
+Program requirements include a commitment to use these credits to cover the cost of the debris disposal.